• Skip to primary navigation

 This is comfort food.
 It is a great meal to cook in cooler weather as it is so cozy!
 Nothing like enjoying this after a stressful day!

-This is healthy and easy to customize.
+This is so easy to customize.
 I love to use smoked turkey sausage, but you can always use a vegetarian sausage if you prefer.
 Or you can skip the sausage altogether and load it up with other veggies- zucchini, potatoes, bell peppers, mushrooms, etc.

 I always make a big batch of this and use it for meal prep.
 It reheats so well, even better than the first time around.
 Give it a few minutes in the microwave and you are ready to go!